pivotal/docs-tap/vscode-extension/about.hbs.md

   From the Tanzu Workloads panel you can see any workload found within the cluster and namespace specified in the current kubectl context.

-- **Launch a ready-to-code development environment by using development containers (alpha):**
+- **Make a ready-to-code development environment by using development containers (alpha):**

-  [Use developer containers](dev-containers.hbs.md) to launch a ready-to-code development environment.
+  [Use developer containers](dev-containers.hbs.md) to make a ready-to-code development environment.
 This enables developers to connect to a pre-configured development container that includes all Tanzu tools and IDE extensions required for development on Tanzu pre-installed.